Target audience impressions

 To create a new target audience, select + add set..
 In the window that opens, click

-A target audience can contain one or more rule sets joined by the AND operator (no more than 50).
+A target audience can contain one or more rule sets (no more than 50) joined by the “AND” operator.
 Each rule set can use Yandex.Metrica goals or segments, Yandex.Audience segments, or a combination of the two (no more than 250).

 The system provides multiple modes for ad displaying criteria — All fulfilled, At least one fulfilled or None fulfilled.
 Only Yandex.Metrica goals can be used in the rule set with the ad serving criteria None fulfilled.